wikiskripta/Whois/README.md

       wfLoadExtension( 'Whois' );

-* Done � Navigate to `Special:Version` on your wiki to verify that the extension is successfully installed.
+* Done.
+Navigate to `Special:Version` on your wiki to verify that the extension is successfully installed.